Edward Skeletrix

-Edward King Bass IV (born 1998), known professionally as Edward Skeletrix, is an American rapper, clothing designer, and visual artist.
-He began producing music in 2013 for different rap artists like Night Lovell, and founded the streetwear brand Syckli in 2018.
-Bass adopted the name Edward Skeletrix in mid-2019.
-He gained popularity in 2024 after uploading AI-generated videos to TikTok.
-He released his debut project Skeletrix Language in 2023, and released Museum Music in 2025.
+Edward King Bass IV (born July 14th, 1998), known professionally as Edward Skeletrix, is an American conceptual artist, known for his work in music, photography, clothing, and performance art.
+He began producing instrumental music in 2013 under the name Cight, and founded the clothing brand Syckli in 2018.
+He gained wider recognition in 2023 after uploading a series of AI-generated promotional materials to TikTok.
+That same year, he released his debut project Skeletrix Language.
+He subsequently released Museum Music in January 2025 and Body of Work in May 2026.